-Homeschooling while working from home is a challenge that many of us parents never wanted.
+Homeschooling while working from home is a challenge many parents never wanted.
 Yet, here we are, quarantined with our kids and doing our best to get things done.
-Whether you love it or hate it, when all of this is said and done, we will all have a whole new appreciation for the teachers in our schools!
+Whether you love it or hate it, when all of this is said and done, we will all have a new appreciation for our school teachers!

 Keep in mind that what we are doing right now is not really homeschooling.
 This is isolation schooling, and it’s not fun for anyone.
 Normal homeschooling involves co-ops, field trips, and social gatherings with friends.
 But normal homeschooling also does not mean rigorous schedules and hours of learning.
 Nor should it now!
 Kids can learn in many different ways, and it’s not always about school subjects like math, reading, and science.
 Most kids learn best through play.
 Whether it’s free play or structured play is up to you!

 Meanwhile, you still have to get work done.
 It can seem like an impossible task at times.
-Believe it or not, some parents homeschool and work from home even when there’s not a pandemic going on!
-These rock star parents know how to get it all done.
-Here are 10 tips for homeschooling your kids while working at home without becoming stressed out – and in the meantime creating a happier and healthier family.
+Believe it or not, some parents homeschool and work from home even when there’s no pandemic!
+These rockstar parents know how to get it all done.
+Here are 10 tips for homeschooling your kids while working at home without stress and creating a happier and healthier family.

 10 Tips for Homeschooling While Working From Home

 1. Let Kids Wake Up on Their Own

 My dear friend, Karen Barski, shared some tips with me on how she homeschools her three kids, ages 11 (twins) and 13.
 Karen is a mom of five, including twins, RN, Reiki Master IIII, a business coach, and inventor of a baby swaddle called the Woombie.

 One key tip was that her kids are in bed sleeping by 10 PM, and she allows them to wake up on their own when their bodies are ready – usually around 9 AM.
 This gives her a few hours to work while the house is quiet.